steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 <a id="10">[10]</a>
-M. J. D. Powell.
-A direct search optimization method that models the objective and constraint functions by linear interpolation.
-In S. Gomez and J. P. Hennart, editors, Advances in Optimization and Numerical Analysis, pages 51–67, Dordrecht, NL, 1994.
-Springer.

 <a id="11">[11]</a>
 Morales JL, Nocedal J. Remark on Algorithm 778: L-BFGS-B, FORTRAN Routines for Large Scale Bound Constrained Optimization.
 ACM Trans Math Softw.
 2011;38(1).